Integrated Regulatory Strategy - infographic

 Member States consult the expert groups before a substance enters the formal substance evaluation or SVHC identification decision-making process.

-Carrying out a regulatory management option analysis (RMOA) helps authorities decide the most appropriate way to address the identified concern.
-RMOA is an informal tool not defined in legislation.
+Carrying out an assessment of regulatory needs helps authorities decide the most appropriate way to address the identified concern.
+Assessment of regulatory needs is an informal tool not defined in legislation.

-RMOA is preferably done at an early stage, for instance, when the group is identified.
+An assessment of regulatory needs is preferably done at an early stage, for instance, when the group is identified.
 It can be revisited at a later stage, if necessary.
-For example, after further information is generated and the hazard has been clarified or when new insights on uses are available.
-An RMOA can be done by ECHA or by a Member State.
+For example, after further information is generated and the hazard has been clarified or when new insights on uses and risks are available.
+An assessment of regulatory needs can be done by ECHA or by a Member State.

-The outcome of the RMOA is shared in order to increase transparency and predictability of authorities’ work.
+The outcome of the assessment of regulatory needs is shared in order to increase transparency and predictability of authorities’ work.

 REACH/CLP regulatory risk management